mbucchia/_ARCHIVE_PimaxMagic-Loader/README.md

 This utility lets you use the Pimax Foveated Rendering feature with games protected with Easy Anti-Cheat.

+# More details and instructions on the [the wiki](https://github.com/mbucchia/PimaxMagic-Loader/wiki)!

 ## Installing

 **PLEASE READ ALL THE INSTRUCTIONS BELOW CAREFULLY.**